Charged with a Crime? Call for a consultation

 (980) 237-4579

-Can a DWI Be Reduced to Reckless Driving in Charlotte?
+Can DWI Charges Be Reduced to Reckless Driving in Charlotte?

-To speak with one of our Charlotte criminal defense lawyers, contact us through our online contact form, or call (980) 237-4579 to schedule a free consultation.
+To speak with one of our Charlotte criminal defense lawyers, contact us through our online contact form, or call (980) 237-4579 to schedule an initial case evaluation.

 North Carolina General Statute (NCGS) §20-138.1 defines and prohibits impaired driving.
 The law states you can be convicted of driving while impaired if you operate any vehicle upon any highway, street, or public vehicular area within the state:

-• While under the influence of a substance that can impair your abilities
+• While under the influence of an impairing substance (alcohol, drugs, or both)

 It’s essential you review the statute and understand that you can be convicted of a DWI when your BAC is above the legal limit, or when your BAC shows it is under .08.
 A prosecutor does not need a BAC above .08 to obtain a conviction, although a high BAC can strengthen their case.
 If your BAC was not at or above the legal limit, then you should speak with a DWI attorney about your options moving forward.